Get insider access

 These headphones were replaced by the Bose QuietComfort Ultra Headphones Wireless

 The Bose QuietComfort 45/QC45 Wireless are the next generation of the Bose QuietComfort 35 II/QC35 II Wireless 2018.
-They have a similar look and feel to their predecessor and an excellent active noise canceling (ANC) system.
+They have a look and feel similar to their predecessor and an outstanding active noise canceling (ANC) system.
 Unlike the previous generation, they support SimpleSync, which lets you pair the headphones with up to two other Bose products, like soundbars and speakers, to share their audio.
 Their companion app is a step up over the QC35 II's since it includes a graphic EQ for sound customization.
-The ANC can't be turned off, but you can cycle to 'Aware' mode, which allows you to hear your surroundings without taking off the headphones.
+You can't turn off the ANC, but you can cycle to 'Aware' mode, which allows you to hear your surroundings without taking off the headphones.

 Our Verdict

 The Bose QuietComfort 45 are good for neutral sound.
-They have a very neutral sound profile with a touch of extra thump, rumble, and boom in the bass that doesn't overwhelm vocals or lead instruments.
-Luckily, if you want to adjust their sound, their companion app offers a graphic EQ and presets.
+Their excited sound adds warmth and boom to mixes while a bump in treble makes vocals and instruments sparkle.
+That said, if you want to adjust their sound, their companion app offers a graphic EQ and presets.
 However, the passive soundstage seems closed-off and as if coming from inside your head.
 Our unit's left and right drivers are also somewhat out of sync in the mid to treble range, and you can hear a mismatch using regular content.
 That said, this issue may be limited to our model.

 Pros